M Jenny Edwards

 The United States (US) is governed by both state and federal laws.
 (The opposite of this system is a centralized governance, such as that found in France and Great Britain, where the federal government sets laws for the entire country.)

 The US is comprised of fifty states, four territories, and one federal district.
 In addition, the US military and indigenous tribes maintain their own sovereignty.

 There is no federal statute for bestiality; however, there are federal laws against obscenity, so investigations should always inlude a search for images created, possessed, or distributed by the offender.

 The remaining jurisdictions vary in terms of what is prohibited and the penalties assessed for infractions.
 Please note that information provided here has been edited for readability.
 For specific language, visit that state's website or consult an attorney licensed to practice in that state.

-NOTE: Since this map was published in mid-2016, laws have beenpassed by VT and OH.
-Bills have been introduced in KY and TX.
+NOTE: Since this map was published in mid-2016, laws have been passed by NH, OH, and VT.
+Bills are pending in TX, NV, and WV.
+NV.
+Bills introduced in KY failed.